-Harry was more than ready to admit that, yes, Alexander's victory in the first quidditch match of the school season had been the result of a completely legal quidditch manoeuvre, despite what the rest of his House thought about it, but what that didn't mean, was that he was prepared to put up with his brother-by-blood being an insufferable little toerag about it all afterwards.
+Harry was more than capable of admitting that yes, Alexander's victory in the school's first quidditch match of the season had been the result of a completely legal quidditch manoeuvre - despite what Flint and the rest of his House thought about it - but that didn't mean he was prepared to put up with his brother-by-blood going around and being an insufferable little toerag about it all afterwards.

-His swagger and general sense of arrogance seemed to skyrocket in the days since he had beaten Higgs to the snitch, and he was often seen, and even more often heard, bragging about his skills at every available opportunity, while he was surrounded by throngs of admirers, each one of them hanging off his every word.
+His confident swagger and general sense of arrogance had not only returned in the days since he had beaten Higgs to the snitch, but also seemed to have skyrocketed to new levels.
+He was often seen, and even more often heard, bragging about his 'awesome skills' at every available public opportunity, whenever he was surrounded by his throngs of admirers, each one of them hanging off his every word.

-Looking at it just made Harry feel sick.
+Looking at them just made Harry feel sick.

-It wasn't that Alexander was holding their attention, he was, after all a very famous wizard and a household name, he could understand that, but what he couldn't understand was why people were also freely acting like complete and utter fools.
+It wasn't that Alexander was holding their attention - it wasn't just that, at least - Alex was an extremely famous wizard and a British household name; he could understand that of their fascination, but what he couldn't understand was why people were also lowering themselves from their usual behaviour and freely acting like complete and utter fools around him.

 I'm surrounded by idiots…

-And if that meant that he took an almost vindictive pleasure in watching the way Professor Snape docked points from Gryffindor that week in his Potions class as a form of pseudo-punishment, well that was nobody's business but his own.
+And if all that meant that he took an almost vindictive pleasure in watching the way Professor Snape docked points from the rest of Gryffindor that week in his Potions class, using it as a form of pseudo-punishment, well that was nobody's business but his own.

-But after the game was over and done with, it soon became mid-November, which meant that the Christmas Holidays were quickly coming up, as were their first set of exams.
-Harry was relieved to hear that Hogwarts remained open during the holidays, so that students who couldn't, or just didn't want to, return home didn't have to, and when the sign-up sheet had been passed down the breakfast table by Professor Snape one morning, Harry had been the first one to sign up.
+But once the game was over and done with, it soon became mid-November, which meant that the Christmas Holidays were quickly coming up, as were their first set of progress exams.
+Harry was relieved to hear that Hogwarts remained open during the holidays, so that students who couldn't return home, or just simply didn't want to, didn't have to.
+When the sign-up sheet had been passed down the breakfast table by Professor Snape one morning, Harry had been the very first person to sign up.

-"My mum's out of the country on business", she had told him, looking up at him shyly when he'd asked.
+"My mum's going out of the country on a business trip", she had told him, looking up at him shyly when he'd asked.

-"Well then", he offered her his best warm smile, "we'll just have to spend it together, won't we?"
+"Well then", he offered her his best smile, doing his best to try and look comforting, "we'll just have to spend it together, won't we?"